neoxic/lua-mongo/README.md

 To build in a separate directory, replace `.` with a path to the source.

-To test the build, run:
+To check your build, run:

 	make test

+A local MongoDB server at `mongodb://127.0.0.1` will be used for testing by default.
 Test settings can be configured in `test/test.lua`.

 Getting started